iterami/Docs.htm/common/guides/json.md

           // Optional.
 If this entity collides with other entities that have collision.
           "collides": true,

           // Optional.
-How much damage is done to characters when collision occurs.
-          "collide-damage": 0,

-          // Optional.
 If this entity collides, then this is the maximum distance before collision occurs.
           "collide-range-horizontal": 2.5,
           "collide-range-vertical": 2.5,